Joseph Godfrey: Testimony and pardon

 Godfrey was captured after the Battle of Wood Lake on September 23, 1862, and held to face trial.
 He was the first person tried by the military commission on September 28, 1862.
 In an effort to escape execution, Godfrey testified against eleven of the thirty-eight Dakota warriors who were eventually hanged on December 26, 1862.
-Although he escaped conviction for murder, he was convicted of participating in the fighting and sentenced to death by hanging.
-In exchange for his testimony, the commission recommended that the President commute his sentence to ten years' imprisonment.
+While he escaped conviction for murder, he was convicted of participating in the fighting and sentenced to death by hanging.
+In exchange for his testimony, the commission recommended that the President commute his sentence to 10 years imprisonment.
 In its recommendation to President Abraham Lincoln, the court commission stated that "a large number of men of the very worst character would have gone unpunished" without Godfrey's testimony.
-Lincoln agreed to the commutation, and later issued a full pardon.
+Lincoln agreed to the commutation.

 Godfrey was sent to Camp McClellan in Davenport, Iowa, to serve his prison sentence.
 After serving three years he was pardoned and freed in 1866.
 Upon his release, he settled on the Santee Sioux Reservation in Nebraska.
 Godfrey spent the rest of his life on the Santee Reservation, and died there from natural causes in July 1909.
 His body was buried in the Episcopalian Cemetery on the reservation.